 Uncertainty surrounding external migration substantially increases the risk in the rental apartment segment, particularly in high-supply areas.
 The risks associated with these areas is likely to be mitigated over time with increased population.

 Vacancy rates have noticeably increased in some areas, such as in Sydney CBD, increasing the serviceability risk, particularly for highly leveraged investors relying on rental income and taxation planning to service their mortgage payments.
+According to SQM Research, vacancy rates for Sydney reached 3.4 per cent in March 2021, before declining to 3.1 per cent in April.
+In addition, unit rents in Sydney have fallen -4.9 per cent since March 2020.
 The following SA4 areas have experienced large drops in rent: Sydney – City and Inner South, North Sydney and Hornsby and Sydney – Inner West.
 Mortgage arrears in those high-supply areas should be closely monitored.